okx/okexchain-docs/docs/getting-start/join-okexchain-mainnet-with-docker.md

 ### 1. Download the docker image

 ```
+docker pull okexchain/fullnode-base:latest (to be executed only once when you get start.)

 docker pull okexchain/fullnode-mainnet:latest
 ```

 ### 2. Download the snapshot
 You can download the mainnet snapshot from [here](https://okexchain-docs.readthedocs.io/en/latest/resources/snapshot.html).
 For example: